realm/summer-of-swift/projects/HanekeSwift.md

 ## Description

 Haneke is a lightweight zero-config image cache for iOS.
-This a port from Objective-C to swift.
+This a port from Objective-C to Swift.

 ## Project Location